Learn investing basics

 What's a good XIRR?

-For equity mutual fund SIPs over 10+ years in India, a healthy XIRR is 11–14%.
-Anything above 15% consistently is exceptional.
-Below 8% suggests you may be underperforming even debt funds on a post-tax basis.
+For equity MF SIPs over 10+ years in India, a healthy XIRR is 11–14%.
+Above 15% consistently is exceptional.
+Below 8% suggests underperformance even versus debt funds post-tax.

 Open XIRR Calculator →